bgenot/bgenot.github.io/_pages/cv.md

 Research interests
 ======
 Plant and algae biology, photo-symbiosis.
-Cells responses to biotic and abiotic environmental challenges, in particular stress signaling processes at the cellular and molecular level.
+Cells respond to biotic and abiotic environmental challenges, particularly stress signaling processes at the cellular and molecular level.
 Biochemistry, molecular biology and microscopy approaches.

 ---